-This discussion and analysis only reflects the activity of the College and not Western Piedmont Foundation, Inc. (Foundation), the College's discretely presented component unit.
+This discussion and analysis only reflects the activity of the College and not Wilkes Community College Foundation, Inc. (Foundation), the College's discretely presented component unit.
 See Note 1 to the financial statements for information on how to obtain complete financial statements for the Foundation.

-Using the Annual Report
+Using This Annual Report

-This report consists of financial statements prepared in accordance with the Governmental Accounting Standards Board (GASB) Statement No. 35 - Basic Financial Statements - and Management's Discussion and Analysis - for Public Colleges and Universities.
+This annual report consists of financial statements prepared in accordance with Governmental Accounting Standards Board (GASB) Statement No. 35, Basic Financial Statements - and Management's Discussion and Analysis - for Public Colleges and Universities.

-The statement format presents financial information to emulate that used by corporations.
+The statement format presents financial information in a form similar to that used by corporations.
 The statements are prepared under the accrual basis of accounting, whereby revenues are recognized when earned and expenses are recorded when an obligation has been incurred.
-The full scope of the College's activities is considered to be a single business-type activity and is reported in a single column format on the statements.
-Three basic financial statements are included in this report along with the required supplementary information and notes to the financial statements: Statement of Net Position; Statement of Revenues, Expenses, and Changes in Net Position; and Statement of Cash Flows.
+The full scope of the College's activities is considered to be a single business-type activity and is reported in a single column on the statements.
+Three basic financial statements are included in this report along with the required supplementary information: Statement of Net Position; Statement of Revenues, Expenses, and Changes in Net Position; and the Statement of Cash Flows.